Jointly Owned Property Challenged in Court

 About Ed Olkovich

 I am Toronto estate lawyer, author and editor of Carswell’s legal guide Compensation and Duties of Estate Trustees, Guardians and Attorneys.
 I am a Certified Specialist in Estates and Trusts law.
-I have handled estate disputes and probate problems since 1978. © 2014Posted By: Ed Olkovich In: Contesting a Will, Estates, Inheritance On: August 7th, 2014
+I have handled estate disputes and probate problems since 1978. © 2014Posted In: Contesting a Will, Estates, Inheritance On: August 7th, 2014